79shubham/kd/README.md

 # kd
-This is my first repository.
+This is my second repository.